bartbzd/Etch-a-Sketch/README.md

 ## How to use

-- Select the RGB Picker, Black or Random button for a color and then mouseover sketchpad
+- Select RGB Picker, Black or Random button before mousing over sketchpad
-- Select the Eraser button to erase one cell or the Reset button to erase all
+- Select Eraser button to erase one cell or Reset button to erase all
-- Adjust size of grid using the slider
+- Adjust size of grid using slider

 ## Things I learned